martin4861/rules_gherkin/examples/tools/cucumber/debugging/README.md

 # Cucumber/Gherkin Test Debugging Setup

-This directory contains scripts and configuration files to help debug Cucumber/Gherkin tests in VS Code or from the command line.
+This directory contains scripts and configuration files to help debug Cucumber/Gherkin tests in VS Code.

 ## How It Works